Property:Proposed Milestone Plaque Citation

 ASCII, a character-encoding scheme originally based on the Latin alphabet, became the most common character encoding on the World Wide Web through 2007.
 ASCII is the basis of most modern character-encoding schemes.
 The American Standards Association X3.2 subcommittee published the first edition of the ASCII standard in 1963.
 Its first widespread commercial implementation was in the American Telephone & Telegraph (AT&T) Teletypewriter eXchange network and Teletype Model 33 teleprinters. +

-AT&T History Archives Special Citation in History, covers 150 years of inventions pioneered by the Labs, the people involved, and impact on society from the transistor to fiber optic cables, communications satellites, the UNIX operating system, artificial intelligence and beyond many of which are also presented to the public employing meaningful engaging interactive and multimedia displays and with comprehensive articles for researchers, scientists, students, and the public of all ages, for diversity, equity, inclusion, science, technology, engineering, mathematics (STEM), for further discovery, research and information. +
+AT&T and Nokia History Archives Special Citation in History, covers 150 years of pioneering inventions, with impact on society from the telephone to transistor, fiber optic cables, communications satellites, the UNIX operating system, artificial intelligence and beyond presented in meaningful and interactive multimedia displays with comprehensive articles for researchers, students, and the public for diversity, equity, inclusion, science, technology, engineering, mathematics (STEM), for discovery, research and information. +

 I